IWillChangeTheNameLater/Oreore/README.md

 ## Installation

-1. Clone this repository to your computer using
+1. Clone this repository to your computer using:

    `git clone https://github.com/IWillChangeTheNameLater/Oreore.git`

 2. Install the required packages by running the following command (just Pillow version 9.5.0):